-The U.S. Department of Homeland Security's Federal Emergency Management Agency today announced the 11th round of FY 2007 Fire Prevention and Safety grants, awarding 13 grants totaling $5.5 million to fire departments and fire prevention organizations throughout the United States.
+The U.S. Department of Homeland Security's Federal Emergency Management Agency today announced the fifth round of FY 2007 Fire Prevention and Safety grants, awarding 15 grants totaling over 2 million to fire departments and fire prevention organizations throughout the United States.

 The grants are awarded to fire departments and other eligible organizations to reduce losses from fire and fire-related hazards.
 Grant projects focus on preventing fire-related injuries to children, seniors, firefighters and other high-risk groups.
 The grant program also supports innovative fire prevention solutions and research on improving firefighter health and safety.